“There is equality only among equals. To equate the unequal is to perpetuate inequality.”

 (F) Income/Wealth Test

-The income or wealth is the most important criteria of exclusion.
-Persons who have following criteria are to be excluded from the reservation.
+Income or wealth is the most important criterion for exclusion.
+Persons who have the following criteria are to be excluded from the reservation.
 Son(S) And Daughter(S) of –

 (a) Persons having a gross income of Rs.1 lakh or above or possessing wealth above the exemption limit as prescribed in the Wealth Tax Act for a period of three years.